McCormick School of Engineering

 McCormick's Online Dossier

 The online dossier is your most important tool in planning for fall quarter.
 When complete, it will include information about your academic interests, previous coursework, AP/IB scores, and other details that will help you and your adviser work out your class schedule.
 Note that you will need to include details about AP/IB scores in the dossier even if they were already submitted to Northwestern.
-The dossier becomes accessible on May 15 and must be completed by July 15.
-First-year advisers will reach out to students on a rolling basis after you complete the dossier.
-Keep in mind that in addition to completing your dossier, you are required to take placement exams by June 15, as outlined on the Placement Exams and Assessments page.
+The dossier becomes accessible on June 1 and must be completed by July 31.
+First-year advisers will reach out to students by August 31.
+Keep in mind that in addition to completing your dossier, you are required to take placement exams by July 31, as outlined on the Placement Exams webpage.

-One of five first-year advisers will be assigned to you this spring and will remain your primary contact throughout your first year:
+One of six first-year advisers will be assigned to you this spring and will remain your primary contact throughout your first year.
+You will see your adviser listed in your Dossier account.

-After you meet the dossier deadline, your first-year adviser will email you about fall course options.
-If you have any questions before then, you can email your adviser using the contact details that appear in your dossier.
+By August 31, your first-year adviser will email you about fall course options.
+If you have any questions before then, you may email your adviser.

 In addition to your first-year adviser, your McCormick peer adviser—an upper-level engineering student who can answer questions about life at Northwestern—will be in regular email contact with you later in the summer.